 You can realize more income by taking advantage of the tax benefits offered for investing in Ohio and California real estate vs. traditional savings vehicles.
 You can even take advantage of exclusions, which save you from taxes on any capital gains from the sale of your primary residence, with certain restrictions.
 You can write off the interest paid on your mortgage for a rental property as well as depreciation on the investment, leaving more of your monthly income, or cash flow, in your pocket.

-Ready to learn more about benefiting from the differences between investing in Ohio and Southern California real estate vs. traditional savings vehicles?
-At Homesmith, our experts are ready to help make your dream of retiring in comfort through earning passive income a reality.
-Why not benefit from investing with Homesmith at your side?
+Ready to learn more about benefiting from the differences between investing in Ohio and California real estate vs. traditional savings vehicles?
+At Homesmith Properties, our experts are ready to help make your dream of retiring in comfort through earning passive income a reality.
+Why not benefit from investing with Homesmith Properties at your side?
 We will walk you through each step of the way.
-Homesmith makes it easy for you to build a substantial and diversified portfolio.
-At Homesmith, our job is to provide you with peace of mind about your financial future.
-Send us a message or call Homesmith at 1-855-HOMESMITH (466-3764) today!
+Homesmith Properties makes it easy for you to build a substantial and diversified portfolio.
+At Homesmith Properties, our job is to provide you with peace of mind about your financial future.
+Send us a message or call Homesmith Properties at 1-833-HSPROPERTIES (477-7673) today!